Probate Q&A Series

 3. Seek Court-Supervised Guardianship

 If you want ongoing oversight, petition under N.C.
 Gen. Stat.
 Chapter 35A to appoint a guardian of the estate for your minor child.
-A guardian must file regular accountings with the clerk of superior court and spend funds solely for the child’s welfare, effectively limiting direct spousal control.
+A guardian must file regular accountings with the clerk of superior court and spend funds solely for the child’s benefit, effectively limiting direct spousal control.

 4. Update Your Beneficiary Designation Form